robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

-.. _other-optimisers:
+.. _other-optimizers:

 ################
-Other Optimisers
+Other Optimizers
 ################

-Efficient frontier methods involve the direct optimisation of an objective subject to constraints.
+Efficient frontier methods involve the direct optimization of an objective subject to constraints.
-However, there are some portfolio optimisation schemes that are completely different in character.
+However, there are some portfolio optimization schemes that are completely different in character.
 PyPortfolioOpt provides support for these alternatives, while still giving you access to the same pre and post-processing API.

 .. note::
-    As of v0.4, these other optimisers now inherit from ``BaseOptimizer`` or ``BaseConvexOptimizer``, so you no longer have to implement pre-processing and post-processing methods on your own.
+    As of v0.4, these other optimizers now inherit from ``BaseOptimizer`` or ``BaseConvexOptimizer``, so you no longer have to implement pre-processing and post-processing methods on your own.
 You can thus easily swap out, say, ``EfficientFrontier`` for ``HRPOpt``.